As I continue writing my No Excuses Fitness book, my goal on this blog is to post an article about fitness at least once a month.

 Step 4: Take action.
 Now that you have chosen your ideal fitness activity, let’s say “walking”, how will you do this?
 What time of day works best for you?
 Can you walk on your lunch break at work?
 Can you devote 30 minutes, 6 days a week (equals three hours) to walking?
 If not, how about one hour per day, three days per week?
 Thirty minutes per day is the minimum time for optimum cardiovascular fitness.

 And yes, you can break up the 30 minutes into smaller increments during the day.
+Ten minutes is the minimum to feel the benefits of cardio.
 Other action steps include taking the stairs instead of the elevator or escalator.
 While at work, walk the long way around to the break room or to a meeting.
-Even adding a few extra steps can add up to small time increments getting added in to your fitness time.
+Even adding a few extra steps can add up to small increments that add to your fitness time.

-I work on my university campus two days a week.
-For my night class, I purposely park close to where the classroom is, so when I finish, I can walk safely to my car.
-But this means I have to walk at least 10 minutes to get to the building where my office is located.
-From the parking lot to the office and back to the classroom is at least 20 minutes broken up into 10.
-And I take the 4 flights up the stairs on days I’m not lugging my rolling cart.
+For years, I worked on my university campus two days a week.
+For my night class, I purposely parked close to where the classroom is, so when I finished, I could walk safely to my car.
+But this meant I had to walk at least 10 minutes to get to the building where my office was located.
+From the parking lot to the office and back to the classroom was at least 20 minutes broken up into 10.
+I also walked the 4 flights up the stairs on days I was not lugging my rolling cart.

-Now that I am staring 60 in the face, I also recognize the value of strength training.
+Now that I am in my 60s, I also recognize the value of strength training.
 Even just 20-30 minutes, two days a week of light weights can help strengthen your bones and muscles.

 Step 6: Sustainability.
 Now that you have created an exercise routine, is it sustainable?
 If you get bored easily, examine why you are bored.
 For example, if you walk your dog through the same neighborhood day after day, it can get dull.
-Perhaps you can walk with a friend.
+Perhaps you can walk with a friend or walk in a different neighborhood.

-I started walking weekly with a friend from the gym who is also my hair stylist.
-We walk for no less than one hour exploring nearby neighborhoods and she graciously walks with one of my two dogs.
+I started walking weekly with a friend from the gym who was also my hairstylist.
+We walked for no less than one hour exploring nearby neighborhoods and she graciously walked with one of my two dogs.

-Joining structured fitness classes with regular attendees and instructors can also be an incentive.
+Joining structured fitness classes with regular attendees and instructors can also be an incentive as it is motivating to see progress in one another.

 If the weather is uncooperative, take a walk in the nearest shopping mall (leave your $ and credit cards at home).
 Perhaps your community has a walking club associated with the neighborhood recreation center.
 Exercising with others is a good way to stay accountable and not give up.
 Plus, it’s FUN!